tomjoht/tomjoht.github.io/_posts/2018/9/2018-09-15-podcasts-list-cherryleaf.md

 categories:
 - podcasts
 keywords:
-summary: "The latest Cherryleaf podcast lists the available tech comm podcasts and how to get started with your own podcast.
+description: "The latest Cherryleaf podcast lists the available tech comm podcasts and how to get started with your own podcast.
 I created a short survey about podcasts to gather some feedback about your listening habits and preferences."
 bitlink: http://bit.ly/podcastsurveytc
 ---